keckstrom/keckstrom.github.io/_pages/about.md

 My graduate research focused on applying omics assays to issues within the field of animal & farm health, such as bovine vaccine design and antimicrobial resistance on poultry farms.
 Through a One Health and ecological perspective, I worked to leverage high output techniques such as shotgun metagenomics to address gaps within our agricultural system and provide feedback for ongoing management practices.

 During my time working for the Vermont Integrative Genomics Resource Bioinformatics core, I worked on a wide array of NGS workflows and applications.
 These included metagenomics, single-cell RNA sequencing, assembly of novel genomes, RNAseq and more.
 From vaccine trials to field research, this core facility provided support to projects across Vermont and other regions.
 See more on my [publications page](https://keckstrom.github.io/publications/).
-I was also a co-instructor for several bioinformatics courses offered at the undergraduate and graduate levels.
-Add more about specific modules taught, maybe add examples/presentations to teaching page.
+I was also a co-instructor for MMG231 (Bioinformatics & Data Analysis) & MMG232 (Advanced Bioinformatics), focusing on the fundamentals of HPC computing, basic Unix, and metagenomics.

-I am passionate about open access to software and data, and improving data FAIRness from experimental design to final publication.
+I am passionate about open access software and data reproducibility, and improving data [FAIR](https://www.nature.com/articles/sdata201618)-ness from experimental design to final publication.
 Initially starting as a bench scientist, I am skilled in both computational and wet lab procedures, bridging the gap between the design and execution of complex NGS experiments with a clear understanding of the complexities of both settings.